4 min read

-This series is an accompany resource to our Wallet Finder Tool.
+This series is a companion resource to our Wallet Finder Tool.

-Crypto currency isn't stored behind the advanced security and redundancy systems of banks, but rather stored and secured by each the entire network, which each person being responsible for the backup and protection of their own keys.
+Cryptocurrency isn't stored behind the advanced security, insurance and redundancy systems of banks, but rather stored and secured by the entire network, with each person being responsible for the backup and protection of their own keys.
 This is great, but it changes how an individuals security should be treated.
 Losing or exposing the backup phrase can mean a total loss of funds.
-The only information needed to access and spend funds are the private keys, and once someone gains access to your private keys there's practically nothing you can do to get your funds back.
+The only information needed to access and spend funds is the private key - or seed phrase -, and once someone gains access to your private keys there's practically nothing you can do to recover the funds.

-It sounds scary 👻, but with a few tips it's simple to keep your assets safe.
+It sounds scary 👻, but with a few tips it's simple to keep your assets safe and secure.

-Your private key can be represented as a 12 or 24 word long series of words, known as your seed words.
-Whenever you create a new wallet, make sure you back these words up in a secure place, offline, in a place only you have access to.
+Your private key can be represented as a 12 or 24 word long phrase, known as the seed words.
+Whenever you create a new wallet, make sure to backup these words in a secure place, offline, in a place only you have access to.
 Most wallet software/apps will prompt you to do this.
 Please do not ignore this step.

-The recommended way is to write them down with a physical pen and paper, then secure that piece of paper as if it's extremely valuable.
+A recommended method is to write the seed words on durable paper with a pen, then secure that piece of paper as if it's extremely valuable.
 Because now it is.

-A more advanced option is to engrave the words into steel or some other fire-resistant material.
+A more advanced option is to engrave the words into steel plates or other fire-resistant material.
 For small amounts then storing the phrase in a secure password manager could be acceptable.
 Mnemonic

-The rest should be stored in a separate secure - preferably offline - wallet.
+The rest should be stored in a separate, secure, hardware wallet.